 2. Network Interface Card (NIC) Upgrade

-The out-of-box Dell OptiPlex 7050 SFF comes with a single Intel I219-LM Network Interface Card (NIC).
-While this might be sufficient for basic Proxmox use, we are aiming for a more advanced network configuration, like running a firewall distro such as OPNsense.
-That's why we will be installing an additional NIC.
+The Dell OptiPlex 7050 SFF comes with a single Intel I219-LM NIC, which is sufficient for basic Proxmox use.
+However, since we plan to run a firewall such as OPNsense, we will install additional NICs.

-The good news is that our chosen Dual-Port PCIe Gigabit Ethernet Card is a PCIe x1 card.
-This means it is physically compatible with a wider range of PCIe slots, including x1, x4, x8, and even x16 slots.
-This ensures easy installation in our OptiPlex 7050 SFF.
-As you can see in Figure 3, the OptiPlex 7050 SFF has a PCI-e x4 connector (slot 1) which is the perfect fit for your network card.
+The good news is that our chosen dual-port PCIe Gigabit Ethernet card uses a PCIe x1 interface.
+This means it is physically compatible with a wide range of PCIe slots, including x1, x4, x8, and even x16.
+As a result, installation in the OptiPlex 7050 SFF is straightforward.

 3. Hard Disk and SSD Disk Upgrade